 By default, all files were sorted by size in descending order.
 I found this very helpful as I could get a quick idea of what those big files and folders were.
-It turned out that I'd made multiple copies of my school materials, most of which 2343 safe for removal.
+It turned out that I’d made multiple copies of my school materials, most of which were safe for removal.

 When I reviewed these duplicates, I discovered a nice feature that I like about Gemini 2.
 It’s this warning: “Are you sure you want to select the last copy of … for removal?”
 The window popped up when I attempted to select a third copy, which was also the last one.